kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 ---
 Colony of Spain for more than three hundred years and of America for another fifty, the Philippines has had less than a hundred years to put its house in order on its own.

-Here is a comprehensive timeline of Philippine history to understand how we have come to this present mess.
+Here is a comprehensive timeline of Philippine history to understand how we have come to this glorious mess.

 1. [Pre-Colonial Period](#pre-colonial-period-prehistory-1521)
 2. [Spanish Rule](#spanish-rule-1521-1898) (with [Nationalist Movement](#filipino-nationalist-movement-1872-1898) subsection)